dcadenas/rubydeps/README.md

 gem install rubydeps -v0.2.0
 ```

-Notice that in 0.2.0 you should use dot_for instead of create_dot_for.
+Notice that in 0.2.0 you should use dot_for instead of analyze.

 Dependencies
 ------------